September is Compliance Months – Join Us in the Celebration with Discounted Hazmat Online Training!

-Regulations exist in part to remind hazmat providers and shippers about the dangerous nature of the goods they handle and profit from.
-If the urge to protect human life is not enough to compel companies to comply, then hefty penalties for noncompliance will have to do.
+Regulations exist in part to remind hazmat shippers about the dangerous nature of the goods they handle and profit from.
+If the urge to protect human life, environment and property is not enough to compel companies to comply, then hefty penalties for noncompliance will have to do.

 Remember September is Compliance Month and 15% Off All Courses